Duo Goebbels/Harth: History and music

-In 1991 together with Akashi Masanori (evva) Harth produced the best-of CD "Goebbels Heart," for which he had asked artist and writer friend Wolf Pehlke to put his image from the book of art works, "Goebbels Heart" (1986) on the CD cover to symbolize that the duo's work had been definitively concluded.
+In 1991 together with Akashi Masanori (evva), Harth produced the best-of CD Goebbels Heart, for which he had asked artist and writer friend Wolf Pehlke to put his image from the book of art works, "Goebbels Heart" (1986), on the CD cover to symbolize that the duo's work had been definitively concluded.

-In 2007 Harth together with Chris Cutler produced the CD reissue of the two first duo LPs.
+In 2007 Harth and Chris Cutler produced the CD reissue of the two first duo LPs.

 In 2020 the duo's Revolutionary opera Pekinese together with Otomo Yoshihide's group Ground Zero was released on vinyl in France.